dotnetthailand/dotnetthailand.github.io/content/web-frameworks/orchard-core-cms/create-a-custom-orchard-core-cms-module.md

 They are in OrchardCore.Autoroute, OrchardCore.Title, OrchardCore.Html projects (modules) respectively.
 However, we don't have a built-in Map part so we need create a new one.

 ![](images/content-components.drawio.png)

 ---

-## Create a new module project from dotnet tool
+## Create new projects from dotnet tool
 Let's create a new module for Map part.

 - A module is a set of extensions for Orchard that are grouped under a single sub-folder of the **OrchardCore.Modules.Cms** directory.